 Browser does not support script.

-REF rankings 2014: 1st in the UK for power.
-80% of our research was deemed to be world-leading (4*) and internationally excellent (3*) standard.
-We received an outstanding score for the impact of our research and were ranked third of the Russell Group universities.
+The 2014 Research Excellence Framework (REF) confirmed the world-class standard of research undertaken in the Faculty of Arts and Humanities, and its leading international reputation.
+The Department of Digital Humanities is ranked 1st in the UK against the framework's "power" metric; 80% of our research was deemed to be world leading (4*) and internationally excellent (3*) standard; we received an outstanding score for the impact of our research; and we were ranked third of the Russell Group universities.

 Duration Expected to be three years FT, four-six years PT.
 September to September, January to January or April to April.